Many different types of drinks contain compounds that may help reduce cholesterol levels or healthfully maintain them, such as oat and soy drinks.

 Oats contain beta-glucans, which create a gel-like substance in the gut and interact with bile salts, reducing cholesterol absorption.

 A 2018 review found that oat drinks, such as oat milk, may offer a more consistent reduction in cholesterol than semi-solid or solid oat products.

-For maximum benefit, try consuming around 3 g per day of beta-glucans, which can lead to a 7% reduction in LDL.
-One cup of oat milk can provide up to 1.3 g of beta-glucans.
+For maximum benefit, try consuming around 3 g per day of beta-glucans, which can lead to a

 Make sure to check oat drink labels to ensure they contain beta-glucans, which may appear as part of the fiber information, and how much they include per serving.

 In addition, research suggests processing tomatoes into juice increases their lycopene content.

 Tomato juice is also rich in cholesterol-reducing fiber and niacin.

 A 2015 study found that 25 women who drank 280 ml of tomato juice daily for 2 months experienced a reduction in blood cholesterol levels.
 The participants were aged 20–30 years and had body mass index scores of at least 20.